penguinpower80/p4kattendance/readme.md

 ### Initial Setup
 *YOU CAN ALSO RUN THIS TO START OVER!!*
-- First, run `python manage setup`
+- First, run `python manage.py setup`
   - This will:
     1. Prompt to erase sqlite db
     2. Prompt to erase any migrations, and make/apply the migrations fresh